 Derek McHaffie, MD is our November 2019 Provider of the Month.
-Dr. McHaffie has been with Southeast Radiation Oncology Group since July 2011 and primarily sees patients at Atrium Health Levine Cancer Institute at Carolinas Medical Center in Charlotte.
+Dr. McHaffie has been with SERO Group since July 2011 and primarily sees patients at Atrium Health Levine Cancer Institute at Carolinas Medical Center in Charlotte.

 Tell us about yourself and your family.

 I joined SERO in 2011 after completing my residency at the University of Wisconsin.
 I practice radiation oncology at the Levine Cancer Institute – Main.
 I am originally from Knoxville, TN, where I met my wife, Jill, while at the University of Tennessee.
 My college sweetheart and I have been married for 18 years and have 3 wonderful children, Ryann (14), Bo (11), and Mary Ellis (8).

 Being a husband and father is the great joy of my life.
 We enjoy traveling as a family and are drawn to the mountains when given the opportunity.
 On most weekends we can be found at local ball fields, gyms, or swim meets.
 We have been blessed with eager and adventurous children who continually teach us that there is more.